Introduction

 - Follow-up questions to the charged student.

 - For gender-based misconduct cases and other cases involving a complainant, Steps 3–7 are repeated for complainant and complainant's witnesses.
-That is, when a complainant is participating in a formal hearing, they have the same procedural rights as the respondent/charged student to make an opening statement, present evidence/witnesses and submit questions to, and respond to questions from, the hearing body, and provide a closing statement.
+That is, when a complainant is participating in a formal hearing, they have the same procedural rights as the charged student to make an opening statement, present evidence and witnesses, submit questions to, and respond to questions from, the hearing body and charged student, and provide a closing statement.
 The chair will determine which portions of the hearing the complainant is entitled to attend to ensure equal access.

 - Closing statement by each of the parties, where applicable.